Definition and Meaning of Inbreeding in Dogs

 • Inbreeding is the mating of close relatives (between brother x sister, parent x puppy, half-brother x half-sister)

-• Linebreeding is the mating of relatively close relatives (between cousins, uncle x niece)
+• Linebreeding is the mating of relatively distant relatives (between cousins, uncle x niece)

-• Backbreeding is the matin of one parent with its descendants over several generations (father with a bitch, then the same father with its one daughter, granddaughter, etc.)
+• Backbreeding is the mating of one parent with its descendants over several generations (father with a bitch, then the same father with its one daughter, granddaughter, etc.)

 Linebreeding Inbreeding Dogs